megalithic/megalithic/README.md

 I like to make stuff; both digital and physical.

-You'll _primarily_ find my dotfiles, website, and other little tools I've built or forked (mostly around neovim, tmux, zsh, kitty, and elixir). :thumb
+You'll _primarily_ find my dotfiles, website, and other little tools I've built or forked (mostly around neovim, tmux, zsh, kitty, and elixir). :thumbsup:

 <!--
 **megalithic/megalithic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.